TheDanishMexican/music-db-app/README.md

 # Music Database App
 Welcome to our music database app!

+## Getting started

+Before proceeding please start by reading the README in the backend repo if you have not done so yet.

 ## Important information

 This README only covers the frontend of the code.